-- 1 4.
-Quality Education i.
-Ensure inclusive and equitable quality education and promote lifelong learning opportunities for all. ii.
-Major progress has been made for education access, specifically at the primary school level, for both boys and girls.
-However, access does not always mean quality of education, or completion of primary school.
-Currently, 103 million youth worldwide still lack basic literacy skills, and more than 60 per cent of them are women iii.
+4. Quality Education i. nsure inclusive and equitable quality education and romote lifelong learning opportunities for all. ii.
+Major progress has been made for edu the primary school level, for both boys does not always mean quality of educat school.
+Currently, 103 million youth wor skills, and more than 60 per cent of them and girls.
+How ion, or completi Idwide still lack vever, access on of primary iii.
 Target 1 "By 2030, ensure that all girls and boys complete free, equitable and quality primary and secondary education leading to relevant and Goal-4 effective learning outcomes"- shows the commitment to non-discriminatory education outcomes.
-5. Gender Equality i.
-Achieve gender equality and empower all women and girls. ii.
-Providing women and girls with equal access to education, health care, decent work, and representation in political and economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large iii.
-While a record 143 countries guaranteed equality between men and women in their Constitutions by 2014, another 52 had not taken this step.
-In many nations, gender discrimination is still woven through legal and social norms iv.
-Though goal 5 is the gender equality stand-alone goal- the SDG's can only be successful if women are completely integrated into each and every goal 6.
+5. Gender Equality iii.
+Achieve gender equality and empower all women and girls.
+Providing women and girls with equal access to education, health care, decent work, and representation in political and economic decision-making processes will fuel sustainable economies and benefit societies and humanity at large While a record 143 countries guaranteed equality between men and women in their Constitutions by 2014, another 52 had not taken this step.
+In many nations, gender discrimination is still woven through legal and social norms Though goal 5 is the gender equality stand-alone goal- the SDG's can only be successful if women are completely integrated into each and every goal 6.
 Clean Water and Sanitation i.
 Ensure availability and sustainable management of water and sanitation for all.
 7. Affordable and Clean Energy i.
-Ensure access to affordable, reliable, sustainable and modern energy for all .
-8. Decent Work and Economic Growth i.
+Ensure access to affordable, reliable, sustainable and modern energy for all 8.
+Decent Work and Economic Growth i.
 Promote sustained, inclusive and sustainable economic growth, full and productive employment and decent work for all.
 9. Industry, Innovation and Infrastructure i.
-Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation 10.
+Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation 10 .
 Reduced Inequalities i.
 Reduce income inequality within and among countries 11.
-Sustainable Cities and Communities i.
-Make cities and human settlements inclusive, safe, resilient and sustainable 12.
-Responsible Consumption and Production i.
-Ensure sustainable consumption and production patterns -
+Cor .
+Sustainable Cities and nmunities i.
+Make cities and human settlements inclusive, safe, resilient and sustainable" 12.
+Pr Responsible Consumption and oduction i.
+Ensure sustainable consumption and production patterns [.]
+13. Climate Action - regu Builc ake urgent action to combat climate change and its impacts by lating emissions and promoting developments in renewable energy. ii.
+I resilient infrastructure, promote inclusive and sustainable strialization and foster innovation

-13. Climate Action - i.
-Take urgent action to combat climate change and its impacts by regulating emissions and promoting developments in renewable energy. ii.
-Build resilient infrastructure, promote inclusive and sustainable industrialization and foster innovation- 14.
-Life Below Water i.
+14. Life Below Water i.
 Conserve and sustainably use the oceans, seas and marine resources for sustainable development 15.Life on Land i.
 Protect, restore and promote sustainable use of terrestrial ecosystems, sustainably manage forests, combat desertification, and halt and reverse land degradation and halt biodiversity loss - 16.Peace, Justice and Strong Institutions i.
-Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels 17.
+Promote peaceful and inclusive societies for sustainable development, provide access to justice for all and build effective, accountable and inclusive institutions at all levels - 17.
 Partnerships for the Goals i.
-Strengthen the means of implementation and revitalize the global partnership for sustainable development -
+Strengthen the means of implementation and revitalize the global partnership for sustainable development